mthezeng/balance-puzzle/README.md

 The functionality for multiple draggable lists is based on the example code [here](https://github.com/atlassian/react-beautiful-dnd/blob/master/docs/about/examples.md).

+The Dockerization of this project is based on [this tutorial](https://mherman.org/blog/dockerizing-a-react-app/) by Michael Herman.

+For an explanation of this logic puzzle, see [this Wikipedia article](https://en.wikipedia.org/wiki/Balance_puzzle).

 ## Available Scripts

 In the project directory, you can run: